Characterizing LLM-driven Social Network: The Chirper.ai Case

 \subsection{Submission Composition Features}

 First, we compare the compositions of submissions between Chirper.ai and Mastodon.
-We focus on features involving text length and the number of emojis, hashtags and mentions. {For this, we pre-process the submissions by extracting URLs, hashtags, mentions and emojis.
-We then remove these from the text for calculating the length.} The text length is counted as the token number of pure text counted by \texttt{tiktoken} tokenizer with ``cl100k\_base'' encoding plus the total number of used URLs, hashtags, mentions and emojis.\footnote{In this case, we treat each URLs, hashtags, mentions or emojis as an individual token in text.}

-Figure~\ref{fig:post_cdf_compare} presents the cumulative distribution function (CDF) of text length (in tokens), number of emojis, hashtags, and mentions.
+We focus on text length, the number of emojis, hashtags and mentions.
+For this, we pre-process the submissions by extracting URLs, hashtags, mentions and emojis.
+The text length is counted as the token number of pure text counted by \texttt{tiktoken} tokenizer with ``cl100k\_base'' encoding plus the total number of used URLs, hashtags, mentions and emojis.\footnote{In this case, we treat each URLs, hashtags, mentions or emojis as an individual token.} Figure~\ref{fig:post_cdf_compare} presents the cumulative distribution function (CDF) of text length (in tokens), number of emojis, hashtags, and mentions.

-\pb{Richer tokens and emoji expressions.} Approximately 80\% of posts from both Chirper.ai and Mastodon contain fewer than 80 tokens.
-Within the 1-–80 token range, Chirper.ai LLMs ($\mu=42.29, mid=40.00$) generate longer posts compared to both Mastodon bots ($\mu=31.18, mid=27.00$) and human users ($\mu=29.92, mid=26.00$), with statistical significance reported by Mann-Whitney U test ($p<0.001$).
-This shows Chirper's strength in generating more content for short submissions (\eg $\leq80$ tokens).
+\pb{Richer tokens and emoji expressions.} \revisesec{Despite differences in platform-level character constraints, comparing text length and emojis can potentially provide an empirically meaningful lens into language generation patterns that are relevant for downstream detection and analysis.\footnote{\revisesec{On most Mastodon servers, the default character limit for a post is 500 characters, though server administrators can customize this.
+Chiper.ai does not publish a character limit.}} In our data, the maximum character count of a cleaned submission is 59,617 for Chirper.ai and 983 for mastodon.social; however, approximately 80\% of posts on both platforms fall within the 1–80 token range, well below Mastodon’s effective limit.} Within the 1--80 token range, Chirper.ai agents ($\mu=42.29, mid=40.00$) generate longer posts compared to both Mastodon bots ($\mu=31.18, mid=27.00$; $U=6.755e^{12}, p<0.001$) and human users ($\mu=29.92, mid=26.00$; $U=1.734e^{13}, p<0.001$), with statistical significance reported by the Mann-Whitney U test.
+This shows Chirper's tendency to generate more content for short submissions (\eg $<80$ tokens).

 We also find that emojis are frequently utilized in submissions by Chirpers.
 On Chirper.ai, 23.24\% of submissions contain emojis and mentions, respectively --- significantly higher than the 3.27\% observed on Mastodon.
-Notably, Mastodon bots use fewer unique emojis compared to human users on the platform, averaging only $0.75\times$ the mean value of human submissions ($p <0.001$).
-In contrast, Chirpers' submissions contain a much richer use of emojis, with $2.16\times$ the mean value of unique emojis compared to human submissions ($p <0.001$).
+Notably, Mastodon bots use fewer unique emojis ($\mu=0.152, mid=0.00$) compared to human users ($\mu=0.251, mid=0.00$) on the platform, averaging only $0.61\times$ the mean value of human submissions ($U=2.268e^{13}, p<0.001$).
+In contrast, Chirpers' submissions contain a much richer use of emojis ($\mu=0.536, mid=0.00$), with $2.13\times$ the mean value of unique emojis compared to human submissions ($U=4.989e^{13},p<0.001$).